-7 Times Men Have Called Women Devils In History, Because Trump Is Hardly The First
+7 Times Men Have Called Women Devils In History

 If you've been wading through the miasma of misery that is the 2016 presidential race, you may have picked out something very interesting from last night's debate: among all the other nastiness, Republican candidate Donald Trump referred to Democrat Hillary Clinton as "the devil."
 I'm not going to go into the logic by which he came to this bizarre conclusion, but we can conclude that Trump likely meant that she is "the worst of the worst," rather than the genuine devil of religious tradition.
 The really interesting thing about this, though, is that Trump's comment plays into an exceptionally long history, found in various human civilizations, of tying women explicitly to the devil whenever they've done something to displease a man (or just, you know, existed).
 It's one of the most enduring gender-focused insults in human history.